-Consider the case where PTM 215ZE operates on channel 15 and the user executed a long - short - long sequence on button B0.
-In this case, upon the first long button press of the sequence, a commissioning telegram will be transmitted on channel 11 which corresponds to button B0 in direct commissioning mode (see Table 4).
+Consider the case where PTM 216Z operates on channel 15 and the user executed a long - short - long sequence on button AI.
+In this case, upon the first long button press of the sequence a commissioning telegram will be transmitted on channel 11 which corresponds to this button in direct commissioning mode (see Table 4).

-Upon the second long button press of button B0 (which marks completion of the long - short - long sequence using button B0) however, PTM 215ZE will transmit a commissioning telegram on the current radio channel which is channel 15.
+Upon the second long button press (which marks completion of the long - short - long sequence) however, PTM 216Z will transmit a commissioning telegram on the current radio channel which is channel 15.